Trump on defense as Congress pushes back on tariffs oversight

 “He regards himself as a free trader.
 But until we can deal with these unfair practices and so forth, we will not have fair trade.
 Until we can have reciprocal relationships, we will not have free trade, we will not have fair trade,” Kudlow said.

-But the president’s pressure campaign appears to be having an impact.
-Even though six Republicans have already signed on to Corker’s measure, many Republicans on Capitol Hill who express concern about tariffs are hesitant to legislate oversight of the president.
+But the president’s pressure campaign appears to be having an impact on a party that has traditionally been opposed to trade barriers.
+Even though at least seven Republicans have already signed on to Corker’s measure, many Republicans on Capitol Hill who express concern about tariffs are hesitant to legislate oversight of the president.

+Sen. Lindsey Graham, R-S.C., came away from a meeting with Trump opposed to Corker's legislation.

+“Now is not the time to undercut President Trump’s ability to negotiate better trade deals.
+I will not support any efforts that weaken his position," Graham said in a statement after his meeting.
+“I strongly believe there is a plan in place to lead us to better trade deals.
+We should give the president the time and ability to achieve his goals.”

 “I still believe that the president is too smart to get us into a trade war and that this is all horse trading.
 And I think he deserves some latitude in terms of doing that,” Kennedy said.
 “Now, if there comes a time that I realize it’s not just horse trading and he’s serious about starting a trade war, then I reserve the right to reconsider.”

-After Trump's meeting with Republicans at the White House Tuesday to discuss trade, Sen. David Perdue, R-Ga., who is opposed to tariffs, said that he now understands the president’s process.
+And after Trump's meeting with Republicans at the White House Tuesday to discuss trade and talked to Trump on the phone Wednesday morning, Sen. David Perdue, R-Ga., who is opposed to tariffs, said that he now understands the president’s process.

 “We had really an open and honest conversation about trade, foreign relations, military and so forth and that’s what this is coming to — you just can’t deal with trade in a silo.
 You have to deal with it in a comprehensive way, and I think that’s what Trump’s trying to do,” Perdue said.